-We also have a profit sharing program for our Named Executive Officers and other employees pursuant to which cash payments may be made quarterly.
-Target profit-sharing payments are calculated based upon half of the quarterly pre-tax adjusted operating profit percentage (pre-tax adjusted operating profit divided by revenue) multiplied by the Named Executive Officer's gross salary earned during that quarter.
+We also have a profit sharing program for our Named Executive Officers and other employees pursuant to which quarterly cash payments are made.
+Target profit-sharing payments are calculated based upon half of the quarterly pretax adjusted operating profit percentage (pre-tax adjusted operating profit divided by revenue) multiplied by the Named Executive Officer's gross salary earned during that quarter.